The CWA Debut Dagger Competition

 This page addresses various issues to do with formatting and presentation.

 There are a few official rules to do with presentation.
-Entries have to be typed and double-spaced, and submitted on A4 or US Letter paper (or formatted for A4 if submitted electronically).
+Entries have to be double-spaced, and formatted for A4.
 Pages must be numbered with the title of your story included on each page.
 Personal information must only appear on the Entry Form.
 Do not include a cover sheet.
 Ignoring these rules may disqualify the entry.

 Beyond these, however, there are all sorts of presentational elements which won't disqualify you if you get them wrong, but will make it much easier for us to read and enjoy if you get them right.